carrot2/carrot2/carrot2/components/carrot2-odp-core/readme.txt

 This package provides an interface for (limited for the time being) indexing and searching of the Open Directory Project database.
 The ODP Carrot2 local input component serves as a source of document snippets drawn from the ODP directory.
-See JavaDoc for the com.stachoodev.carrot.input.odp.local.ODPLocalInputComponent for more details.
+See JavaDoc for the ODPLocalInputComponent class for more details.

 The following ODP indices are available